stan-maliszewski/Data-Analysis-Practice/migration_unemployment_analysis.md

 Across 38 OECD countries (1991–2020), the results show a weak but statistically significant negative relationship between migration inflows and unemployment rates a year later, and an even weaker one five years later.
 A one-percentage-point increase in migration share is associated with a roughly 1.8 percentage-point decrease in unemployment the following year (β = -1.79, p < 0.001).
 The effect diminishes to -0.63 (p = 0.027) after five years.

-Overall, migration inflows are associated with a short-term reduction in unemployment, although the magnitude is small and weakens over time.
-National labour market structures shape unemployment outcomes strongly, but even after accounting for these, migration retains a modest negative association with unemployment.
+Overall, migration inflows are associated with a short-term reduction in unemployment, although the it is small and weakens over time.

 ---

 ## Limitations

-The analysis does not include key control variables such as GDP growth, inflation, or demographic change, which may influence unemployment.
-Adding these in future models would likely improve explanatory power.
-Furthermore, this study relies on aggregate data and simple linear methods; causal interpretations should therefore be made with caution.
+The analysis does not include key control variables such as GDP growth, inflation, or demographic change, which also influence unemployment.
+Adding these in future models could improve its accuracy / exploratory power.

-This project was undertaken as a self-directed learning exercise to practice data analysis in R using open global datasets.
-It demonstrates a basic but effective workflow for quantitative social research using reproducible code.
+I took this project primarily to practice data analysis in R on open global datasets.
+It does, however, rely on aggregate data and uses simple linear models.
+Therefore, any conclusions and interpretations from this study should be made with caution.